yashsahugtx/skype-docs/Skype/UCMA/remotepresenceview.md

 To subscribe to remote presentities in a presence view, a [RemotePresentitySubscriptionTarget](https://msdn.microsoft.com/en-us/library/hh349759\(v=office.16\)) instance must be created for each target.
 This **RemotePresentitySubscriptionTarget** instance indicates the SIP URI of that target and an optional context data property, [ContextData](https://msdn.microsoft.com/en-us/library/hh348487\(v=office.16\)), that indicates whether the presentity is to be informed about this subscription.
 When the **ContextData** property is non-null, the remote presentity is notified of the subscription.
 This notification is intended to prompt the remote presentity to assign an appropriate container membership, such as **Workgroup** or **Friends and Family**.
 For more information, see [LocalOwnerPresence](localownerpresence.md).

-In other situations, such as in an *ad hoc* conversation window or looking at presence in an e-mail, the **RemotePresenceView** can be used to obtain presence information based on the current default permissions.
+In other situations, such as in an *ad hoc* conversation window or looking at presence in an email, the **RemotePresenceView** can be used to obtain presence information based on the current default permissions.
 In this case the **SubscriptionContext** property should not be set; otherwise unnecessary prompts are sent to the subscription targets.

 ## Presence query